coreyp1/defiant/ROADMAP.md

 1. The Router properly identifies the applicable route(s) for the given URL, incluing wildcard matching.
 2. The Form API (FAPI) correctly handles validation and cryptographic signing, as discussed [here](https://cscrunch.com/node/18).
 3. The Session API works so far as it gives the user an encrypted cookie, and recovers the user session from disk if not already in memory.
 It supports session expiration, too.
 4. The Settings API is under way, with the user able to change the directories used to store Settings Data objects.
+The user can also change the Storage class for different data points.
 5. The Theme system is being developed, so that additional themes can be enabled in a plug-and-play transparency.
 6. Various utility functions are written.
 7. An Example plugin shows the basics of use with the FAPI and Router.